 5)The Great Barrier Reef, Queensland

 Recognized among the seven natural wonders of the world, The Great Barrier Reef is the largest coral reef system in the world and is made up of 00 islands and more than 2900 individual reefs.
+Best viewed from a recreational kayak.
 This site is made up of 1500 tropical fish species and 400 various types of coral found in the reef system.
 It is about 2300km long and is not just an Australian wonder, but a real wonder of the world.

 6)Maria Island, Tasmania